hamzamalick21/ProjectInflation/README.md

-Python Project - Korean Exchange Rate Prediction Using LSTM Models
+Python Project - Inflation in Europe

 by Inhee Lee

-This python program uses data of foreign exchange rates from 2000 to 2019 from Kaggle to plot Korean exchange rates and predict the past Korean exchange rates using LSTM models.
+This python program uses a set of data on the inflation rates of European nations from 2008 to 2019 to plot inflation rates and predict the rate of inflation between those years